Link to our Facebook Page

 For additional reminders about upcoming Just Desserts meetings (once they resume) and/or other announcements of interest to mystery fans, don’t forget to sign up for the Just Desserts e-mail list.
 Or, once in-person meetings are possible again, if you’re logged into your account on Facebook, you can visit the Events page for the Lincoln City Libraries, and mark whether or not you plan to attend upcoming sessions of Just Desserts – this is a great way for you to help us promote this engaging discussion group!

-So…What did you think of the works of P.D.
-James?
+So…What did you think of the works of Dashiell Hammett?
 Which have you read?

-The following handout was prepared for the members of Just Desserts: The Works of P.D.
-James.
+The following handout was prepared for the members of Just Desserts: The Works of Dashiell Hammett.

-This was our final “in person” meeting for 2021.
-Just Desserts is on its year-end hiatus in November and December, but will return in January 2023.
+This was our final “in person” meeting for 2023.
+Just Desserts is on its year-end hiatus in November and December, but will return in January 2024, with a discussion of the many series by Allison Brennan.

 Hey, mystery fans!
 Looking for something good to read?

-At the September 2022 Just Desserts meeting, 18 group members participated in our discussion of The Maid by Nita Prose.
+At the July 2023 Just Desserts meeting, 20 group members and guests participated in a discussion of Killers of a Certain Age by Deanna Raybourn.

 What mysteries have you been reading lately that you’d recommend?